-The resulting calibrated balance sheet, reported in Table 3, closely matches the balance sheet of German life insurers.
+The resulting calibrated balance sheet, reported in Table 3 closely matches the balance sheet of German life insurers.
 By construction, the average surrender rate, investment portfolio allocation, and the insurer's leverage coincide with the empirical moments described above.
-The initial contract portfolio exhibits an average guaranteed return of 3.12% per contract and a modified duration of 14.3 years, which are both close to the average guaranteed return reported by Assekurata (2016) (2.97% in 2015) and the duration reported by the German association of insurers (GDV) to us (14.1 for the median insurer and 14.8 for the weighted average in 2013).
-In contrast, the initial average contract return in the first year of our simulation (4.4%) exceeds the contract return reported by Assekurata to us (3.16% in 2015), which may be due to the absence of fees and administrative costs in our model.
+The initial contract portfolio exhibits an average guaranteed return of 3.12% per contract and a modified duration of 13.9 years, which are both close to the average guaranteed return reported by Assekurata (2016) (2.97% in 2015) and the duration reported by the German association of insurers (GDV) to us (14.1 for the median insurer and 14.8 for the weighted average in 2013).
+In contrast, the initial average contract return in the first year of our simulation (4.3%) exceeds the contract return reported by Assekurata to us (3.16%).

-&lt;sup>21Specifically, EIOPA (2016) Figure 10) reports that total assets divided by total liabilities is 109.5% for a large sample of German insurers that consists almost entirely of life insurers.
+22Specifically, EIOPA (2016) Figure 10) reports that total assets divided by total liabilities is 109.5% for a large sample of German insurers that consists almost entirely of life insurers.
 This corresponds to a capital ratio of 8.8%.
 We compute life insurance liabilities as outlined in Internet Appendix D.2.

-&lt;sup>22We retrieve quarterly data on market capitalization and total assets for all firms classified by Thomson Reuters Eikon as European life insurers and then take the average ratio of market capitalization to total assets across quarters in 2015 for each firm.
+23We retrieve quarterly data on market capitalization and total assets for all firms classified by Thomson Reuters Eikon as European life insurers and then take the average ratio of market capitalization to total assets across quarters in 2015 for each firm.
 The ratio of market capitalization to total assets ranges from 2.4% to 13.7% at the 10th and 90th percentile, respectively.